CNN Digital

 Led the art direction and design of a scalable visual system for CNN’s digital platforms, built for use across marketing, social, on-air video, streaming and mobile.

-All templates were created and maintained in After Effects, enabling 350+ video producers to create 5,000+ videos and stories on quick turnarounds globally, across English and multilingual teams (Spanish/ Arabic).
+All templates were created and maintained in After Effects, enabling 350+ video producers to create 5,000+ videos and stories on quick turnarounds globally, across English and multilingual teams (Spanish and Arabic).

 CNN on TikTok, Instagram YouTube Shorts